blackflux/robo-config/README.md

 They can be placed as local variables anywhere in the snippet file (e.g. in the key of an object).

 Local variables must be defined in every task using the snippet.
-They can be defined as string or any other json.
+Variable values can be strings or any other json structure.

 The definitions for local variables can contain variables themselves, which are global variables.
 These are required to be filled in by the maintainer of the project using robo-config and need to be documented.

 ### reqDir

+Contains a definition file `$$REQ$$.json` for every global dependency `$$REQ$$`.
+Each file contains the following entries:

 - `description`: Short description for this dependency.
-- `details`: Detailed description about this dependency and how it's used.
+- `details`: Detailed description for this dependency and how it's used.
 - `website`: Related website for this dependency.

 ### varDir